zackees/fastled-wasm/README.md

 Compile times are extremely fast, thanks to aggressive object caching for C++ and sketch fingerprinting with a zip file cache.
 Recompilation of sketch files with minimal changes will occure in less than a second.

-By default the web compiler will always be used unless that user specifies `--local`, in which case this compiler will invoke docker to bring in a runtime necessary to run the compiler toolchain.
+If you have docker installed, the compiler will download the docker image and run a private local server on your machine.
+If you don't have Docker installed then the app will fall back to using the public web compiler.

 The local compiler will be much faster than the web version in most circumstances after the first compile.
-The web compiler has the advantage that as a persistant service the compile cache will remain much more up to date.

 # Demo